LiamSeanLaird/LoanCalculator/README.md

 **Note: this is my first time using Django**, I usually use Fast API or ExpressJS.

-I used a **monorepo** because because startups need speed and having full stack engineers with 1 PR per feature helps.
+I used a monorepo because because startups need speed and having full stack engineers with 1 PR per feature helps.

 ## Startup instructions:
+x

-Just run `docker-compose up` from the root of the repo.
+**Just run `docker-compose up --build` (from the root of the repo)**

-1. The backend will generate migration scripts and run them.
+1. The backend will generate migration scripts and run them (using an entrypoint.sh file)
 2. The API will start up (port 8000)
 3. The frontend will start up (port 3000)